Alaska Cruise Packing List

 - Binoculars -

-scanning shorelines for wildlife from the ship decks.
+scanning shorelines for wildlife from the deck of the ship.

 - Camera -